-Once you have your general image editing application installed, then you can download the Nik Collection modules for free at this site: https://www.google.com/nikcollection/.
-When you are working in your application of choice, you will then the various Nik Collection tools in the editing menus.
+Once you have your general image editing application installed, then you can download the Nik Collection modules at the DxO website listed above.
+When you are working in your application of choice, you will then have access to the various Nik Collection tools in the editing menus.
 For example, when I select an image in Lightroom, I can access six of the seven Nik modules by pulling down the “Photo” menu and then pulling down the “Edit In” sub-menu.
 One of the Nik modules, the HDR Efex tool, is accessed instead under the “File” and “Export with Preset” menu choices.

-These are the seven Nik Collection modules included in the free download:
+These are the seven Nik Collection modules included in the download: